AT&T Corporation: Break-up

 Post-breakup, the former parent company's main business was now AT&T Communications Inc., which focused on long-distance services, and with other non-RBOC activities.

 AT&T acquired NCR Corporation in 1991.
 AT&T announced in 1995 that it would split into three companies: a manufacturing/R&D company, a computer company, and a services company.
 NCR, Bell Labs and AT&T Technologies were to be spun off by 1997.
-In preparation for its spin-off, AT&T Technologies was renamed Lucent Technologies.
+In preparation for its spin-off, AT&T Technologies was now Lucent Technologies.
 Lucent was completely spun off from AT&T in 1996.

 Acquisition by SBC

 On January 31, 2005, the "Baby Bell" company SBC Communications announced its plans to acquire "Ma Bell" AT&T Corp. for $16 billion.
 SBC announced in October 2005 that it would shed the "SBC" brand and take the more recognizable AT&T brand, along with the old AT&T's "T" NYSE ticker symbol.

 Merger approval concluded on November 18, 2005; SBC Communications began rebranding the following Monday, November 21 as "the new AT&T" and began trading under the "T" symbol on December 1.
 Present-day AT&T Inc. claims AT&T Corp.'s history as its own, but retains SBC's pre-2005 stock price history and corporate structure.
 As well, all SEC filings before 2005 are under SBC, not AT&T.